vlcty/ansible-role-arch-mirror/README.md

 Command: `gpg --full-gen-key --expert`

 You will be asked what key should be generated.
+I chose to use an ECC key, because it's 2018 and we should slowly move away from RSA.
 Select the number which says `ECC (sign only)`.
 Afterwards you will be asked which curve you want to use.
 Select the number which says `Curve 25519`.
-Enter the expiry date you want to use.
-Enter your desired name and comment.
+Enter the expiry date you want to use. **Please use an expiry date!**
+I've set mine to five years.
+Afterwards enter your desired name and comment.

 When asked for a password enter an empty one and confirm that you know what you are doing.
 This playbook can only import unencrypted private keys.

-Full transscript:
+Full transscript of a key creation:
 ```
 [root@archlinux ~]# gpg2 --expert --full-gen-key
 gpg (GnuPG) 2.2.3; Copyright (C) 2017 Free Software Foundation, Inc.